byu-cpe/Maeser/web_client/README.md

 The folder is comprised of a few files:
 - `static` & `templates` are used for the flask app display to the user.
 These come with all standard flask based projects.
-- `build_parser.py` is useless.
-It was a test-of-concept for parsing info from the bot.txt files.
-This can probably be deleted.
 - `doc_chunker_operator.py`, `rename_files.py`, & `extract_figures.py` are all necessary for file modification and manipulation.
 They are used by the local Makefile, intended to manipulate files that are uploaded and store them in the `bot_data` directory.
 - `flask_webserver.py` is the main executable python file.
 This runs the flask web app.
 - `Makefile` is usseful for the reasons stated earlier.
 It is run any time a change is made, wether that be a new dataset or an existing one.